Izjava o dostopnosti digitalnih vsebin, izdelkov in storitev

 Cash Register Solutions

-- Interface cannot be used without a touchscreen
+- Interface requires a touchscreen

-- Lack of alternative text for all visual elements
+- Missing alternative text for visual elements

 Support and Documentation

-Measures Taken
+Measures Undertaken

-- Regularly tests the accessibility of its digital products,
+- Regularly tests the accessibility of its digital products

 Preparation of the Accessibility Statement